erikpukinskis/prototype-narrative-editor/README.md

       console.log("Listening on " + port);
     });

-That just says load the [Express](http://expressjs.com/) library, create a new app, and make all the files in the current folder publicly accessible our domain (http://narrativejs.herokuapp.com).
+What you just read allows for [Express](http://expressjs.com/) the creation of a whole new app.
+This is the code that describes how to respond to anyone who is trying to read this.  all the files in the current folder publicly accessible our domain (http://narrativejs.herokuapp.com).

-In order to make that work, we need to start a server with Node on it and the packages we'll need.
-The convention in the Node community is to configure that in a file called `package.json`:
+In order to make that work, I needed to start a server with Node and some other packages.
+The convention in the Node community is to make that happen in a file called `package.json`:

     {
       "name": "narrative",